dunesage/dunesage.github.io/README.md

 ## Results

 Finally, I used my model to classify ships with seven of the provided scenes (I left out the 8th scene, 'sfbay_1', because it had 4 channels rather than matching the 3 channels of the RGB training data).
 These scenes were included as a way to visualize the performance of the model as it is applied across a satellite image of a larger area.
-I used
+I used sliding windows to

 ![Results](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/rf_results.png)
 #### Figure 5: Ship Detection Results with Random Forest

 We can see that the random forest is classifying most of the actual ships correctly, but is generalizing poorly to parts of the scene such as piers and breakwaters.

-ANN results:

 ![Results](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/ann_results.png)
-#### Figure x+1: Ship Detection Results with Artificial Neural Network
+#### Figure 6: Ship Detection Results with Artificial Neural Network

 In contrast with the random forest results, this artificial neural network doesn't have a problem with breakwaters, which represent relatively "skinny" lines running across a given image.
 However, it has significant issues with coastal images, which make up most of the false positives here.
 In Alamitos Bay in 'lb_4' (located in the upper right), one can visually see that there are many FPs along the water channel.